faremasaifee711/millenium-falcon-challenge/README.md

 We are looking for high quality code: typically something that you would put into production and be proud of.

+By the way, we know you might be going to use AI, and that's a good thing.
+However, we ask that you mention in your submission what tool you used to help you and why.

 Have fun!